gmftbyGMFTBY/EasyNLP/README.md

 5. inference the responses and save into the faiss index

+It should be noted that:
+1. For writer dataset, use `extract_inference.py` script to generate the inference.txt
+2. For other datasets(douban, ecommerce, ubuntu), just `cp train.txt inference.txt`.
+The dataloader will automatically read the test.txt to supply the corpus.

 ```bash
 # work_mode=response, inference the response and save into faiss (for q-r matching)
 # work_mode=context, inference the context to do q-q matching